hannesk95/AMI/README.md

 ### Preface

 In the context of a university lecture called "Applied Machine Intelligence" at Technical University Munich (TUM), chair of data processing, we have been investigating the impact of COVID-19 on the climate change in the summer term 2020.
-In order to make inference on collected data, various machine learning approaches were used.
+In order to draw inference on collected data, various machine learning approaches were used.

 ---